zenml-io/zenml/docs/book/user-guide/production-guide/understand-stacks.md

 {% endtab %}
 {% endtabs %}

+You can get the `pip` requirements of your stack by running the `zenml stack export-requirements <STACK-NAME>` CLI command.

 ## Components of a stack

 As you can see in the section above, a stack consists of multiple components.
 All stacks have at minimum an **orchestrator** and an **artifact store**.